 Counselling and Psychological Services (CAPS) offer short-term therapy sessions with counsellors who provide evidence based treatment and resources tailored to meet your individual needs.
 Consultations typically last up to 50 minutes and you can attend weekly, fortnightly or at less frequent intervals depending on your needs.
 Students usually attend between 1 and 6 appointments.

 If you require longer term support, a CAPS team member will assist you to find an external provider.
-Where appropriate, you may be linked with internal support services such as Disability Services, the University Health Services, Financial Assistance, Student Affairs, Career Centre or other relevant support services.
+Where appropriate, you may be linked with internal support services such as Inclusion and Disability Services, the University Health Services, Financial Assistance, Student Affairs, Career Centre or other relevant support services.

 Before your first appointment you'll be asked to complete a confidential assessment form that will provide your counsellor with a starting point.
 We recommend you arrive 10 to 15 minutes early for your session to allow time to fill this in.

 In your first session, you will talk to your counsellor about your concerns, they will assess your mental health needs and collaborate with you on the best way of moving forward.
 They may make recommendations or suggest you book further sessions.

 We may advise you of other services if:

 We can advise you about other specialist services within or external to the University.

 Royal Prince Alfred Hospital (RPA) offers a confidential outreach clinic available to all current students who have experienced sexual assault.
 RPA counsellors experienced in supporting victims of sexual assault work closely with the University.
 Find out more about the clinic and other support available through our Safer Communities Office.

 Our counsellors will not discuss your personal information or attendance details with anyone outside of Counselling and Psychological Services (CAPS), unless you have given us your written permission.
 The only exceptions are when: